Locals' Favorite Trails

 Ship Creek Trail

 Ship Creek Trail starts a few blocks east of the Coastal Trail.
 This 2.6 mile route is often overlooked in favor of its famous sibling.
 Pick up the trail along Ship Creek Avenue between Comfort Inn and Bridge Seafood Restaurant.
 A walk or ride reveals fisherman in the creek, salmon swimming upstream and trains of the Alaska Railroad headed north to Denali National Park.
+Find the William Jack Hernandez Sport Fish Hatchery and the Alaska Museum of Science and Nature within blocks of the eastern trailhead.
 Ready for a longer ride?
-The trail links to the 15 mile long Glenn Highway bike path to Birchwood.
+The Ship Creek Trail links to the 15-mile Glenn Highway bike path to Birchwood.